tamarakaufler/travel-article-headings/README.md

 - through -dir flag
 - through TRAVEL_ARTICLES_DIR environment variable

-If both customizations are provided, the -dir flag takes precedence
+If both customizations are provided, the -dir flag takes precedence.

 The purpose of implemented tests was to continue faster with the project, rather than provide good coverage.
 There is a couple of additional ones, to show more complex testing can be approached.